 - Sunscreen

-- Midge repellent – absolutely essential if travel from late May through to the end of September.
+- Smidge midge repellent and a midge head net.
+Essential if travelling from late May through to the end of September.

 - Camping gear (tent, sleeping bag, roll mat etc)

-- Cooking equipment (gas fire, pots, pans, cutlery, plates etc)
+- Cooking equipment (gas stove, pots, pans, cutlery, plates etc)

-- Toilet paper / soap or hand sanitizer (the toilets along the route are sometimes out of paper or don’t have hot water and/or soap)
+- Toilet paper / soap or hand sanitiser (the toilets along the route are sometimes out of paper or don’t have hot water and/or soap)

 - Water bottles